Why register with Search Associates?

-We charge a modest database user fee/registration fee of $225.00 (Exception: UK Office) for administrators and teachers (which include counselors and librarians) and $100 for interns .
-Search Associate candidates appreciate the low fees in comparison to those of other organizations, especially as this fee covers a period of three years (or until a candidate accepts an offer, whether obtained through Search Associates or other means, whichever comes first).
+We charge a modest database user fee/registration fee of $225.00 (Exception: UK Office and Intern Candidates) for administrators and teachers (which include counselors and librarians),and there are no registration fees for intern candidates.
+Search Associate's candidates appreciate the low fees in comparison to those of other organizations, especially as this fee covers a period of three years (or until a candidate accepts an offer, whether obtained through Search Associates or other means, whichever comes first).

 This registration fee also includes attendance at one of our job fairs.
 (Several other companies charge a "registration" fee, but charge extra to attend a job fair and or charge a non-refundable fee for simply "processing" your application.)
 Many of our candidates have assured us the fee is small, considering the comprehensive list of benefits candidates can access, once an application is accepted and activated.

 Can you take Pay Pal or an alternative credit card payment for candidate fees?